livioribeiro/selva/docs/en/tutorial.md

     2. Inject the `Database` service in the `GreetingRepository`

-    3. A method called `initialize` will be invoked after the service is constructed in order to run any initialization logic
+    3. A method called `initialize` will be called after the service is constructed in order to run any initialization logic

-    4. A method called `finalize` will be invoked before the service is destroyed in order to run any cleanup logic
+    4. A method called `finalize` will be called before the service is destroyed in order to run any cleanup logic

 === "application/handler.py"